UrbanCro/drx-library.lua/README.md

 # D.R.X UI Library

-A clean, modern, and fully-featured GUI library for Roblox executors with built-in configuration save/load system.
+A clean, modern, and fully-featured GUI library for Roblox with built-in configuration save/load system.

+**Educational Purpose:** This library is intended for learning Lua programming, UI design patterns, and game development concepts.
+Use responsibly and in accordance with Roblox Terms of Service.

 ## Features